ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis_I.markdown

 ![]({{ site.url }}/assets/hr_plot2.jpg)

 My first revealings came - There were clustered patterns of leaving:
-1. A group of unsatisfied, but highly evaluated and over worked ones.
+1. A group of unsatisfied, but highly valued and over worked ones.
 I would call them *burnt-out workers*.
 2. A group of medium-low satisfied, medium-low evaluated ones who worked less than average.
 I would call them *unmotivated workers*.
 The work environment was not the best suit for them.
-3. A group of highly satisfied and highly evaluated ones who spent more than average amount of hours at work.
+3. A group of highly satisfied and highly valued ones who also spent more than average amount of hours at work.
 It seems like a motivated, high performing group who chose to leave.
 It was stated as the main question of the dataset.
-Let me call them *mysterious leavers*.
+I called them *mysterious leavers*.

-One more observation was that the ones who left had worked under 6 years.
+One more observation was that the ones who left had worked less than 6 years.
 Moreover, the ones who worked over approximately 280 hours all left.

-To complete my first order check a few more categorical or binary data explorations followed for the remaining variables.
+To complete my first order analysis a few more explorations on the categorical or binary variables.
 {% highlight R %}
 # Saving plots as:
 pdf("plot3.pdf", width = 6, height = 2)